11-Dec-2016, 07:29 UT/GMT

 This short extract gives you a taste of the personal "Child's Horoscope" by Liz Greene.
 The small samples taken from various chapters convey an impression of the complete horoscope (18-25 pages) which can be ordered as an E-Horoscope or a bound book in the AstroShop.Most parents long to provide their children with the best they can offer on every level.
 But what is "the best"?
 The birth horoscope of a child is a map of patterns and potentials which exist in that child from the moment of birth.
 Encouragement of these potentials in childhood can help a child to develop greater confidence and hope for a future which is more authentically his or her own, so that greater happiness and fulfillment are possible later in life.
 II.
 Your Child's Psychological Type

 In this concise chapter Liz Greene describes the child's general temperament and his characteristic approach to life.The rich array of individual abilities and potentials portrayed in Bo's birth horoscope is set against the background of an inherent temperament bias which may be partly hereditary but is also the reflection of a mysterious essence which belongs to him alone.
 This mysterious "something" is already at work within Bo, helping him to develop his personality along the lines which are healthiest and most natural to him. [..]
-In consequence, he is likely to communicate the really hurtful things indirectly, through moods, psychosomatic symptoms, tearful spells, or angry tantrums.
-It would be helpful if he could learn to formulate in words what is really bothering him, and what he really wants.
-Because [...]
+Encouraging his confidence in himself, and providing a sense of emotional security while lovingly but firmly standing up to his attempts at emotional manipulation, can help to nourish a truly balanced personality.
+Because of his strong focus on feelings and relationships, [...]
 III.
 The Characters in the Story

 This is one of the most comprehensive chapters of the "Child's Horoscope".
 This short version touches only on a few of the central characters in your child's personality.
-The complete report provides a detailed description on 7-9 pages.The tension between the main characters in Bo's inner story is the source of energy which provides the impetus for growth, movement and the formation of a healthy individuality. [..] " These lines are most applicable to Bo, for he is inherently proud, self-motivated and hungry for challenge to develop his potentials to the fullest.
-His need for independence will affect every area of his development, from taking his first steps to achieving high goals [...] [..]
+The complete report provides a detailed description on 7-9 pages.The tension between the main characters in Bo's inner story is the source of energy which provides the impetus for growth, movement and the formation of a healthy individuality. [..]
+His need for independence will affect every area of his development, from taking his first steps to achieving high goals at school.
+He will always feel happy and confident when he has succeeded in overcoming an obstacle or winning against the competition.
+Do not try to [...] [..]
 He will consistently test parents' intentions and challenge their efforts at discipline not because he truly wants complete freedom (he would feel very uneasy and anxious if it were given to him) but because he is trying to determine where the boundaries are so that he [...]
 Hidden traits [..]
-If he has siblings who are better at displaying their helplessness, he will probably polarise and become the "strong" one.
-Although he feels the same helplessness at times, he simply cannot show it without suffering great anxiety and embarrassment.
-His need to take on [...]
+Hidden confusion and bewilderment can undermine his determination and confidence, and he is secretly far more dependent on others than he may ever be able to acknowledge.
+In early childhood his defences have not yet formed.
+But as he gets older he is likely to hide his [...]
 IV.
 Emotional Needs and Patterns in Relationships

 This chapter contains valuable information on the child's basic needs and the relationship with his parents.
-The complete horoscope covers this chapter on 5-6 pages.Every child has particular ways in which he or she experiences and seeks emotional contact with others, and this may not always accord with other, more dominant personality traits.
-Although he can sometimes be intensely self-contained, Bo's greatest need in relation to others is the sense that they can give him a safe structure with rules of behaviour and interaction that are known and reliable.
-He may sometimes seem moody, clingy and in need of cosseting, [...] [..]
-Bo really needs to understand as much as possible about his father's thinking processes and the ideas which lead to particular courses of action.
-It would therefore be very valuable for Bo's father to communicate as much as possible with his son, sharing his most unconventional [...]
+The complete horoscope covers this chapter on 5-6 pages.Every child has particular ways in which he or she experiences and seeks emotional contact with others, and this may not always accord with other, more dominant personality traits. [..]
+However, any demonstration of genuine concern and loyalty touches him deeply, and he never forgets spontaneous kindnesses or promises which are kept.
+Most importantly, Bo experiences relationships as a source of order and stability, and he needs as much steadiness, reliability [...] [..]
+It would therefore be very valuable for Bo's father to communicate as much as possible with his son, sharing his most unconventional ideas and demonstrating that he is strong enough to hold views not necessarily in agreement with the collective or with other members of the [...]
 V. Fears and Insecurities

 Knowing about their child's fears can help parents to react with love and understanding in challenging situations.
 The child's main fears and insecurities are described on 2-3 pages in the full report.VI.
 Looking toward the future